Joel Gascoyne: The English revolution; career change

 Increasing competition from printed charts squeezed profits in the chart industry.

 In October 1688 died Gascoyne's influential patron the Duke of Albemarle, governor of Jamaica, leaving Gascoyne at a disadvantage.

 On 11 December, King James II fled London when popular support for his government collapsed, ushering in the Glorious Revolution.

 The next day, just a few yards from Gascoyne's shop at Wapping Old Stairs, a vengeful crowd seized Judge Jeffreys, who was trying to flee the country in disguise; Jeffreys was taken into protective custody.

 In 1689 Gascoyne ceased to be an active member of the Drapers Company and took up land surveying.
 The pursuit of this new career sometimes gave him the collateral opportunity to make large scale maps.

 Estate surveyor

 In 1692 Gascoyne was engaged to map Sayes Court, Deptford, the property of diarist John Evelyn.
 It was a prestigious commission, for in matters of gardening Evelyn was a trendsetter for country gentlemen, and at Sayes Court he created a beautiful home and garden.

-The next year the revolutionary government of William and Mary directed Gascoyne to survey the manor of Greenwich preparatory to instituting a home for retired sailors: Greenwich Hospital.
+The next year the revolutionary government of King William and Queen Mary directed Gascoyne to survey the manor of Greenwich preparatory to instituting a home for retired sailors: Greenwich Hospital.
 Thus Gascoyne had established himself as one of the leading land-surveyors of the day.

 For the next six years he was away in Cornwall (see below), but on his return he was commissioned to survey several estates, including Enfield Chase and the manor of Great Hasely.